-"The key is to focus on filling your plate with as many whole plant foods as possible," says Magers.
-"They'll make you feel really good while you drop off the flab and get those abs you've always wanted."
+"The key is to focus on filling your plate with as many whole plant foods as possible," Magers told TODAY Food.
+"They'll make you feel really good while you drop off the flab and get those flat abs you've always wanted."

 1. Leafy greens

-"They're my absolute favorite because they're nutrient-dense and calorie-light," says Magers.
-"Making huge salads is a great way to get lots of nutrients and helps you eating slowly so know when you're full."
+"They're my absolute favorite because they're nutrient-dense and calorie-light," said Magers.
+"Making huge salads is a great way to get lots of nutrients and helps you with eating slowly so you know when you're full."
 Don't love raw leafy greens?
 Try them cooked.
-"It's good to eat a variety that's raw and cooked," says Magers.
+"It's good to eat a variety that's raw and cooked," said Magers.
 Sautée spinach and add lemon to help with nutrient absorption.
-Massage kale, add a touch of extra virgin olive oil and bake until crispy for a snack.
+Massage kale, add a touch of extra-virgin olive oil and bake until crispy for a snack.
 Don't forget that heartier vegetables like bok choy and beet greens also fall in the leafy greens bucket.
-"Beet greens are one of my favorites and are delicious sautéed, but most people don't think about them because they just focus on the beets," says Magers.
+"Beet greens are one of my favorites and are delicious sautéed, but most people don't think about them because they just focus on the beets," said Magers.

 This comes straight from my Brazilian friend Michelli, who dissects and prepares the collards like a surgeon.
 She does not use the stalks at all, and finely shreds the leaves.
 This helps both the cooking and the flavor, since there's more surface area to soak up the yummy garlicky oil.

 - 3 bunches collard greens (about 3 pounds)

 - .25 teaspoon coarse salt, plus more for seasoning